 import, you should read Importing a library in Python

 Without using this prompt, there is still a drag and drop option directly on Google Colab.
 To do so, go to the

-In addition to that, the end user of your script will not be lost since it is the sanme behaviour as on their computer or lots of website in the web.
+In addition to that, the end user of your script will not be lost since it is the same behavior as on their computer or lots of websites in the web.

-A gif to explain you how it works
+A GIF to explain to you how it works: